arXiv/accessibility2024/source/forum-session-Sonification.md

   </li>
 </ul>

 Then help get the word out by sharing this free and important event with your colleagues and other academic networks.
-Session posters and links are available on [the share page](/share).
+Session posters and links are available on [the share page](/share). -->

-## Technical demos
+## Technical Demonstrations
 <div class="mkd-ordered-list-third" markdown="1">

 1. [![Thumbnail image of sonification demo with Amy](/assets/video/sonification-amy.png)](https://youtu.be/f6r5BVZ93pk?si=Yzszw5RkUuiu-7SS){target="_blank"}